Gohla/pie/tutorial/src/1_programmability/1_api/index.md

 # Programmable Build System API

 In this section, we will program the core API of the programmatic incremental build system.
+Although we are primarily concerned with programmability in this chapter, we must design the API to support incrementality!

-The unit of computation in a programmatic build system is a *task*.
+The unit of computation in a programmatic build system is a _task_.
-A task is kind of like a closure: a value that can be executed to produce their output.
+A task is kind of like a closure: a value that can be executed to produce their output, but _incremental_.
-However, in an *incremental* programmatic build system, we also need to keep track of *dynamic dependencies* that are made while tasks are executing.
+To provide incrementality, we also need to keep track of the _dynamic dependencies_ that tasks make while they are executing.
-Therefore, tasks are executed under a *build context* which enable them to create these dependencies.
+Therefore, tasks are executed under an _incremental build context_, enabling them to create these dynamic dependencies.

+Tasks _require_ files through the build context, creating a dynamic file dependency, ensuring the task gets re-executed when that file changes.
-Tasks *require* other tasks through the context, creating a dynamic dependency and returning their up-to-date output.
+Tasks also _require other tasks_ through the build context, asking the build context to provide the consistent (most up-to-date) output of that task, and creating a dynamic task dependency to it.

-On the other hand, an incremental build context wants to *selectively execute tasks* — only those that are affected by a change.
+It is then up to the build context to _check_ if it actually needs to execute that required task.
+If the required task is already consistent, the build context can just return the cached output of that task.
+Otherwise, the build context _executes_ the required task, caches its output, and returns the output to the requiring task.
+A non-incremental context can naively execute tasks without checking.

-To that end, a build context will selectively execute tasks, tasks require other tasks through the build context, the build context selectively executes those, and so forth.
+Because tasks require other tasks through the context, and the context selectively executes tasks, the definition of task and context is mutually recursive.
-Thus, tasks and build contexts are mutually recursive.

 ```admonish abstract title="Context"
 In this tutorial, we will be using the words *context*, *build context*, and *build system* interchangeably, typically using just *context* as it is concise.